Rustam-Fozilov/News-website/README.md

 # News-website
-News website only one frontend page
+News website only one front page